oettingerj/classifieds-backend/README.md

 If Django is configured to its default settings (shown below), and SQLite is installed (see SQLite Installation in Environment Setup), a new SQLite database will automatically be created on a machine that starts the Django server, unless such a database already exists.

 ### PostgreSQL Database Creation
 If Django is configured to, it can connect to a remote database.
 Unlike when using SQLite, Django will not create a new database on the remote server running PostgreSQL if the database does not yet exist.
 As of version 1.0.0 of this repo, a Linux VM (virtual machine) at Carleton is hosting a PostgreSQL database (see next section for how to connect).
+With the installation of PostgreSQL on a machine, either a previous version of the database used for this project can be restored, or a brand new database can be created.

+#### Restoring a Former PostgreSQL Database
+To restore a former PostgreSQL database (i.e., the database used as of version 1.0.0 of this repo), the following steps should be performed:
+1. If the Linux VM at Carleton that has been used as of version 1.0.0 of this repo to host the PostgreSQL database is no longer active, a new machine (possible virtual) will need to be setup.
+It is advised that team members seek the guidance of Mike Tie in performing this step.
+2. Install PostgreSQL on the selected (virtual) machine if not already installed
+3. Contact Professor Sneha Narayan to obtain access to the file "db_classifieds_v1.out" which contains the data necessary for restoration.
+Note that this file may contain instructions to restore multiple databases, although only the database "classifieds" is of particular value.
+4. [Perform the restoration](https://www.postgresql.org/docs/12/app-pgrestore.html) in accordance with the PostgreSQL documentation

+#### Creating a New PostgreSQL Database
-If a new remote database needs to be created, the following steps should be performed.
-For further detail, please also refer to this [guide on PostgreSQL use an installation on Ubuntu](<https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04>).
+If there is no intention to restore a previous version of the database, the following steps should be performed.
+For further detail, please also refer to this [guide on PostgreSQL use and installation on Ubuntu](<https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04>).
 1. `ssh` onto a remote machine as root that will host the database
-2. Install PostgreSQL (if you have installed Homebrew on the remote server, you can install PostgreSQL with `brew install postgresql`) on the remote server
+2. Install PostgreSQL on the remote server
 3. Assume the role of the postgres superuser by entering the command `sudo su - postgres`
 4. Login to the PostgreSQL database with the command `psql -U postgres`
 5. [Create a new user](<https://www.postgresql.org/docs/current/sql-createuser.html>)